 The Commonwealth of Virginia requires persons who wish to process marijuana and cannabis products to possess marijuana manufacturing facility licenses.
 Virginia has legalized marijuana for medical and recreational purposes, and eligible residents can legally possess specified quantities of cannabis and cannabis products.
 Senate Bill 1406 (or House Bill 2312), which legalized adult-use cannabis, also called for the establishment of a market and supply chain for cannabis.

 Virginia adult-use marijuana laws define manufacturing as the production of marijuana products or the blending, infusing, compounding, or other personal preparation, including extraction and chemical synthesis, of marijuana or marijuana products.
 Control of the adult-use cannabis market in Virginia is under the Cannabis Control Authority (CCA), and they are responsible for the licensing of cannabis businesses in the state.
-The laws establishing the adult-use market in Virginia will be re-enacted by the General Assembly in 2022.
+The laws establishing the adult-use market in Virginia were expected to be re-enacted by the General Assembly in 2022.
+However, a change in state legislature led to failure to re-approve the state’s recreational cannabis laws.
 This is delaying the adoption of regulations for the licensing of cannabis manufacturing facility business operations in Virginia.
 However, medical marijuana laws in Virginia establish a Pharmaceutical Processor license which enables holders to manufacture certain cannabis products and dispense them to registered patients.

 The Commonwealth of Virginia does not require facilities engaged in manufacturing marijuana products to have marijuana cultivation licenses, as well.
 The state adult-use marijuana legislation deliberately distinguishes between marijuana cultivation and marijuana manufacturing.
 Persons or entities with marijuana manufacturing licenses are not statutorily allowed to cultivate marijuana plants.
 Operators of marijuana manufacturing facilities in the state must purchase or take possession of marijuana from licensed marijuana cultivators or other cannabis manufacturing facilities.
 Licensed pharmaceutical processors in the state are allowed to cultivate cannabis plants for their registered patients, which they can also use to manufacture cannabis products.

 Currently, Virginia has only one type of cannabis manufacturing facility license defined by the state’s adult-use marijuana laws.
-The Cannabis Control Authority will issue marijuana manufacturing facility licenses to eligible applicants who are approved by the Board of the CCA, beginning from July 1, 2023.
-A marijuana manufacturing facility license enables the license holder to:
+The proposed marijuana manufacturing facility license enables the license holder to:

-Virginia adult-use cannabis laws limit the number of marijuana manufacturing facility licenses available from the Cannabis Control Authority (CCA) to sixty.
+Virginia adult-use cannabis laws limit the number of marijuana manufacturing facility licenses available from the Cannabis Control Authority (CCA) to 60.

 A pharmaceutical processor license also enables the holder to manufacture marijuana products in Virginia.
 However, this license only allows sales of such marijuana and marijuana products to registered medical marijuana patients.